 - Insufficient activity during the day

-Chronic insomnia can also be a symptom of a more serious problem such as depression or anxiety (http://healthcenter.indiana.edu/counseling/self-help/online-assessments.shtml).
+Chronic insomnia (at least 3 episodes of insomnia per week for at least 3 months, not related to an inadequate opportunity for sleep) can also be a symptom of a more serious problem such as depression or anxiety.
+If suspected, consider the following for assistance: (http://healthcenter.indiana.edu/counseling/self-help/depression.shtml).

 Treatment and Prevention